 In this article we cover:

-- What is digital transformation and does every SMB need a strategy for it?
+- What is digital transformation for SMBs and does yours need a strategy for it?

 - Should your digital transformation journey be a stand-alone initiative or an enabler that underpins your overall business strategy?

 - And what would it look like?

 Digital Transformation (DX) means different things to different companies and to the people within them.
 In simple terms it is the replacement of old manual processes or older technology based solutions with newer digital technology ones.
 DX is a catch all term for a journey consisting of a series of projects that you undertake en route to becoming a digital business.

 As simple as that may sound DX can truly transform your back office operations or your customer facing business or both.
 It can consist of

 - a transaction enabled website, or adding a chat feature or smart assistant

 - triaging emails coming in so they are routed to the right people the first time

 - an online banking application / approval for home loans